-Shell has submitted an application to conduct an ancillary activity on the OCS.
-The purpose of the proposed action is to conduct a zero offset, rig sourced vertical seismic profile (VSP) survey using airguns.
+Shell has submitted a permit application to conduct a G&G activity on the OCS.
+The permit application proposes to conduct a salt boundary proximity Vertical Seismic Profile (VSP) survey using airgun arrays.
 This information can be utilized to evaluate the potential for, and develop plans for, the development and production of hydrocarbon resources on the OCS, which would help satisfy the Nation's need for energy.
-Additional information regarding seismic activities can be found on page II-10 and in Table III-1 of the PEA.
+Additional information regarding seismic activities can be found in Appendix F of the GOM G&G PEIS.